Marina del Pilar Ávila: Campaign for governor

-On 4 April 2021, Ávila began her campaign as a candidate for Governor at San Quintín, Baja California; postulated by the "Juntos Haremos Historia" (Together We Will Make History) coalition (consisting of the National Regeneration Movement [MORENA], the Labor Party [PT], and the Ecologist Green Party of Mexico [PVEM]).
+On 4 April 2021, Ávila began her campaign as a candidate for Governor at San Quintín, Baja California; postulated by the "Juntos Haremos Historia" (Together We Will Make History) coalition (consisting of MORENA, the Labor Party [PT], and the Ecologist Green Party of Mexico [PVEM]).
 Her campaign has been described as "Mexico's best campaign" from the 2021's election season.

 Her central positions focused on promoting public welfare programs, boosting creative and touristic industries, reactivating economic investments for the region, increasing sports culture, and most notably reinforcing security for all citizens.

 Ávila got recognition for running her campaign alongside a program titled "Wellness for Baja California's Youth Agenda," created by young people.
 It covered topics like culture, sports, sustainability, security, welfare, and establishing mechanisms to guarantee youth participation in public policies.

 Ávila was a victim of verbal attacks qualified as political and gender violence by the Tribunal of Electoral Justice of Baja California.
 Nevertheless, the candidate's poll numbers were not affected thanks to efficient use of social media, intertwined with her physical campaign, she became a favorite to obtain the title of Governor.
 The then-candidate had campaign closure events all over the state, coming to an all end in the city of Tijuana event with over 20,000 attendees.

 On 6 June 2021, election day, Ávila obtained 542,035 votes, representing 48.4950% of voters, and with that majority became Governor-Elect.
 Celebrating her triumph in Mexicali, where she once again stated before its citizens her commitment to her party's principles, "don't lie, don't steal, and don't betray".

 The Electoral Institute of Baja California validated Ávila's triumph and rewarded her with the constancy of majority on 15 June, which accredited her officially as Governor-Elect.
 In August, she began the transition period where she named members of her cabinet and started developing critical projects for their new administration.

-Ávila took the oath of office on 31 October, in Mexicali; among the attendees stood out the Secretary of Economy, Tatiana Clouthier; head of government of Mexico City, Claudia Sheinbaum; and National Regeneration Movement's National Leader, Mario Delgado.
+Ávila took the oath of office on 31 October, in Mexicali; among the attendees were Secretary of Economy, Tatiana Clouthier; head of government of Mexico City, Claudia Sheinbaum; and MORENA's National Leader, Mario Delgado.
 Avila came to become the first woman in Baja California, to serve as Governor, also the youngest one, and Mexico's first to take an oath of office as a State Governor while being pregnant.